mudasarmd09/mudasarmd09/replit.md

 ### Portfolio Migration and Personalization
 - **Date:** January 9, 2025
 - **Changes Made:**
-  - Successfully migrated project from Lovable to Replit environment
+  - Successfully migrated project from Lovable to a universal environment
   - Replaced all default portfolio information with Mudasar MD's personal details
   - Updated Hero section with personal photo, name, and professional title
   - Modified About section to reflect full-stack development expertise